 Not all project managers are PMP certified.
 Consequently, project managers who lack the credential perform less efficiently than their certified peers.
 The standards for the rigorous PMP exam are higher than other project management certifications, testing professionals on five project management processes: initiating, planning, executing, monitoring & controlling, and closing, providing the Project manager with a detailed, standardized, actionable set of project management best practices.

 Further, in order to qualify for the PMP exam, aspirants must have an in-depth understanding of nine knowledge areas of project management, including project scope management, integration management, human resource management, time management, cost management, quality management, and procurement management.

 Reason #7: Greater Visibility To Recruiters

-PMP® is an ideal bet for all project managers in various professional fields, including IT, telecom, business processing, commerce, finance, research, and more.
+The PMP certification is an ideal bet for all project managers in various professional fields, including IT, telecom, business processing, commerce, finance, research, and more.

-Reason #10: PMP® Professionals Are Secure Even During Economic Downturns
+Reason #10: PMP Professionals are Secure Even During Economic Downturns